kavinyao/hackab.it/posts/what-i-wish-i-knew-when-i-was-20.md

 ## break assumptions

 We live with assumptions.
-Some are minor, say *I suppose I can finish this assignment witgin 1 hour*, while others are profound, *like I'm a dull guy and unpopular among friends*.
+Some are minor, say *I suppose I can finish this assignment within 1 hour*, while others are profound, *like I'm a dull guy and unpopular among friends*.
 Assumptions are essential in our life, silent and most of the time they happen the same as we think.

 However, assumptions are just … assumptions, which may not work and lead to surprises, good or bad.
 I find tacit assumptions especially dangerous when interacting with other people: it's nothing when things go smoothly but it will be awful when things do go wrong.
 So for **important** stuff, I try my best to check the assumptions beforehand: will there be any traffic jam that make me late for the job interview?
 Are three pairs of trousers enough for this trip?